TimoteusRuotsalainen/puremediaserver/externals/ola2pd/readme.txt

 ******************************

 ola2pd es un objeto de Pure Data que permite leer un universo de Open Lighting Arquitecture, que proporciona soporte para muchos protocoles de iluminación basados en red (Pathport, ArtNet, ACN, ShowNet, SandNet) e interfaces USB (Enttec Open DMX Pro, Velleman, Robe,...).

 El objeto está desarrollado con las cabeceras Flext de Thomas Grill, por lo que debería de compilar en Windows, Mac y Linux para Max/MSP y Pure Data.
 Se proporciona el binario para Pure Data en Linux (Debian Wheezy), que es la única plataforma en que está probado.
+También compila y funciona en Ubuntu 12.04

 ola2pd reads one universe from Open Lighting Arquitecture and outputs them in Pure Data/MaX like a list of 512 values.
 The universe can be configured before opennig the connection sending one message <universe n> where n is the number of the universe in OLA.
 After, you can send one message <open> to stablish the connection.
 You can send one message <close> to exit, and reconfigure the universe if you need it.
 The bang method shows the number of the universe it's currently selected.

 It's based on flext headers from Thomas Grill, so it should compile in Windows, Linux and Mac, and for Pure Data and Max/MSP.
 You must have the flext and the Open Lighting Arquitecture installed in order to compile it.
-I've only tested in Debian Wheezy with Pure Data, it's the only binary in the download.
+I've tested in Debian Wheezy and Ubuntu 12.04 with Pure Data.
+The binary is the Debian build.

 *****************************